 VidCruiter staff and clients have spent years using the technology.
-We know what the best practices for getting the most out of a live video interview platform is and have compiled that information in this article.
+We know what the best practices for getting the most out of a live interview platform is and have compiled that information in this article.

 Through the recruiter questionnaire tab, you have the opportunity to record your notes and ratings about an applicant and save it in the system while the live video interview is ongoing.
 By letting recruiters take their notes and record ratings during the interview, as opposed to after it is complete, you’ll eliminate the chance of a recruiter misremembering something the applicant said, which could result in an inaccurate score.
 If a company has structured rating and note guides, it’s also possible for users to preload these guides into the system.
 Doing this before an interview begins allows for a smooth experience for both the recruiter and the applicant.

 Despite notes and a detailed rating system, it’s still possible for a hiring project to be affected by a recruiter’s memory lapses.
-To avoid this as much as possible, recruiters can use the recording feature which comes with live video interviews.
+To avoid this as much as possible, recruiters can use the recording feature which comes with webcam interviews.
 By doing this, recruiters will be able to reference the interview after it’s complete and see exactly how the candidate performed, instead of just relying on memory and notes.

 While having a digital copy of interview notes is an advantage in itself, recruiters can take it one step further by utilizing certain built-in features.
 When recording the live interviews you can time-stamp your notes to specific moments in the interview.
 You’ll be able to review what you wrote then jump to the time attached to that note to see exactly what the candidate said, cutting down the detail your notes require.
 You can also share your time-stamped notes to other members of your team by adding it to the applicant profile.